 By William Imbo

-‘Body Armor’.
-This is the original name for the now famous Memorial Day WOD, ‘MURPH’.
+‘Body Armor’ is the original name for the now famous Memorial Day WOD, ‘MURPH’.
 The workout is named after Navy Lieutenant Michael Murphy, was killed June 28, 2005 after exposing himself to enemy fire and knowingly leaving his position of cover to get a clear signal in order to communicate with his headquarters.
 He provided his unit’s location and requested immediate support for his element and then returned to his position to continue fighting until he died from his wounds.
 In truth, I could write an entire article on the heroism of Lt.
 Murphy and how his courage (and the courage of all service personnel) continues to inspire the CrossFit community—but that’s for another time.
 The reason I bring up ‘Body Armor’ is because it was designed by Lt.
 Murphy, and he preferred to perform the one-mile run, 100 pull-ups, 200 push-ups and 300 squats (oh, and another mile run) while wearing a 25-pound flak jacket.
-When CrossFit affiliates perform MURPH on Memorial Day, they have the option to wear a weight vest as well—though 20lbs is usually the recommend weight.
+When CrossFit affiliates perform MURPH on Memorial Day, they have the option to wear a weight vest as well—though 20lbs is usually the recommended weight.

 You may have glanced at the black vest hanging off the equipment rack and thought to yourself, “Damn, that looks pretty cool.
 But I know working out with that thing on is going to be intense.
 Am I ready for it?
 What will I get from wearing it?”